nvidia-cosmos/cosmos-predict2/documentations/post-training_video2world_action.md

 ```

 Each JSON file in the `annotations/` folder contains the end-effector pose and gripper width of the robot arm for each frame in the corresponding video.
+We use this information as conditioning input for video generation.

 ## 2. Post-training